cocaine/cocaine-core/README.md

 Notable features:

-* Apps are defined as a set of tasks, which trigger events in the app engine, which are then processed on a worker pool.
+* Apps are defined as a set of tasks, which trigger events in the app engine, which are then processed on a slave pool.
 Tasks can be servers, time-based jobs, filesystem monitors, etc.
-* Dynamic self-managing worker pools (threads or processes) for each app with a rich configuration to suit the application needs in the best way.
+* Dynamic self-managing slave pools (threads or processes) for each app with a rich configuration to suit the application needs in the best way.
 * A single maintainance pubsub-based interface for each application for easy access to monitoring and runtime data.
 * Secure communications using RSA encryption.
-* Simple modular design to add new languages, task types and backends easily.
+* Simple modular design to add new languages, task types and slave backends easily.
 * Support for chunked responses and, soon, requests.
 * Automatic node discovery and smart peer-to-peer balancing using the [LSD](https://github.com/tinybit/lsd) library.